netsec-ethz/scion-tutorials/content/apps/as_visualization/webapp.md

 nav_order: 10
 ---

+{% include alert type="warning" content="The webapp has not been ported to the latest SCIONLab update yet (2020.12.09)." %}

 # Overview

 Webapp is a Go application that will serve up a static web portal to make it easy to visualize and experiment with SCIONLab test apps on a virtual machine.